grpc/proposal/A68-random-subsetting.md

 ### Handling Parent/Resolver Updates

-When the resolver updates the list of addresses, or the LB config changes, Random subsetting LB will run the subsetting algorithm, described above, to filter the endpoint list.
-Then it will create a new resolver state with the filtered list of the addresses and pass it to the child LB.
+When the resolver updates the list of endpoints, or the LB config changes, Random subsetting LB will run the subsetting algorithm, described above, to filter the endpoint list.
+Then it will create a new resolver state with the filtered list of the endpoints and pass it to the child LB.
 Attributes and service config from the old resolver state will be copied to the new one.

 ### Handling Subchannel Connectivity State Notifications